Douglas Henderson (ambassador): Che Guevara's Bolivian Campaign

 Unbeknownst to Henderson, his successful efforts to curb US involvement undercut one of the major political goals of Guevara's overall plan, which was to provoke a substantial American military response to his presence in Bolivia that would enable the guerrillas to cast their struggle as resistance to US imperialism.
 Henderson also endeavored to soften the Barrientos regime's hard-line image following the capture in April 1967 of Régis Debray, a prominent French Marxist intellectual who had been arrested by Bolivian authorities after he was found to have been in contact with the guerrillas.
 The Bolivians initial intent was to summarily execute Debray as an enemy combatant, however Henderson (in response to an outpouring of international appeals on behalf of Debray, some of it from French president Charles de Gaulle and Nobel laureate Jean-Paul Sartre) used his influence to convince Barrientos to spare the Frenchman's life and instead have him stand trial.
 This incident proved hugely unpopular with the Bolivian military, an attitude that was compounded during Debray's subsequent trial in which he regularly used the court proceedings to publicly promote his Marxist beliefs.

 These incidents likely played a major role in the events following Guevara's capture in October, 1967 by US-trained Bolivian counter-insurgency troops.
-Anxious to avoid a repeat of the Debray affair Barrientos ordered Guevara's execution within 24 hours after he was taken into custody and did not fully inform Henderson of the details surrounding the incident, withholding official confirmation of Guevara's death until a week after the guerrilla leader had been executed by the army in the village of La Higuera.
-Henderson had in fact been previously directed by US National Security Advisor Walt Rostow to secure Guevara alive if possible, so that he might be interrogated by the CIA.
+Anxious to avoid a repeat of the Debray affair, Barrientos ordered Guevara's execution within 24 hours after he was taken into custody and did not fully inform Henderson of the details surrounding the incident, withholding official confirmation of Guevara's death until a week after the guerrilla leader had been executed by the army in the village of La Higuera.
+Henderson had in fact been previously directed by US National Security Advisor Walt Rostow to secure Guevara alive if possible, so that he might be brought to the US Panama Canal Zone and interrogated by the CIA.